 Story Published on July 2016

-AAHA published a Declaw Communications Toolkit to help their declawing hospitals and to try to be politically correct about this inhumane, cruel, and unnecessary amputation procedure.
+AAHA published a Declaw Communications Toolkit to help their declawing hospitals instead of banning this inhumane, cruel, and unnecessary amputation procedure in their hospitals.

 It is never politically correct to mutilate animals.
 It’s that simple.